Jesuit conspiracy theories

 Jesuit conspiracy theories are conspiracy theories about the members of the Society of Jesus (Jesuits), a religious order in the Catholic Church.
-Such theories began appearing as early or late as 1550, just ten years after the founding of the Jesuits, and were often purported by their enemies due to the intellectual and political influence which members of the Society of Jesus exerted.
+Such theories began appearing as early as 1550, just ten years after the founding of the Jesuits.
+They were often accused by their enemies due to the intellectual and political influence the Society of Jesus exerted against others.